bluesky66-dev/Updater-Shopify/README.md

     template_suffix: null,
     admin_graphql_api_id: 'gid://shopify/OnlineStoreBlog/76612534453'
   }
+  ...
 }
 ```
-This is done in a forloop for the length of the resource array.
+This data is taken from the sourceURL and posted to the destURL in a forloop for the length of the resource array.

 Example result:
 ```